The Student Career Roadmap for international students

 The more you know, the easier it will be to benefit from your new surroundings:

-Meeting other students provides social support and diverse perspectives, which can enrich your university experience and personal growth!
+Meeting other students and making friends helps to build a support network and opens up new perspectives, which can really enrich your university experience and personal growth.

 Set your goals right from the start

-O Where do you see yourself in a few years ?
+O Where do you see yourself a few years from now?

-O What do you want to achieve in university ?
+O What do want to achieve during your time at university?

-O What do you want to do, after you graduate?
+O What do you want to do after graduation?

 O Do you want to spend time abroad as an exchange student?